 Generate Excel reports from nFeed data and more

-Paired with Better Excel Plugin, a highly customisable Excel exporter app for Jira, you can use any Jira data, combined with your nFeed based values to build interactive pivot reports.
+Paired with Better Excel Exporter, a highly customisable Excel exporter app for Jira, you can use any Jira data, combined with your nFeed based values to build interactive pivot reports.

 Flow of the information from external data sources through Jira to the Excel report